Topology of Lagrangian fibrations and Hodge theory of hyper-K\"ahler manifolds: Introduction

 On the Hodge side, the key ingredient is the action of a special orthogonal Lie algebra on the cohomology $H^*(M, \mathbb{C})$ of a compact hyper-K\"ahler manifold~$M$.
 An action of~$\mathfrak{so}(5)$ was first discovered by Verbitsky \cite{Ver90}, and was used to keep track of the Hodge grading.
 It was later generalized in \cite{Ver95, Ver96} to an action of

-where $b_2(M)$ is the second Betti number of~$M$; see also \cite{LL}.
+where $b_2(M)$ is the second Betti number of~$M$.
+The same result was also obtained by Looijenga and Lunts \cite[Section 4]{LL}.

-Finally, we construct a certain variation of $\mathfrak{so}(5)$-actions over the Zariski closure of the space of twistor lines.
+Finally, we construct a variation of $\mathfrak{so}(5)$-actions over the Zariski closure of the space of twistor lines.
 This provides a ``continuous deformation'' from the decomposition theorem package associated with $\pi: M \to B$ to the Hodge decomposition of $M$; see Theorem~\ref{full_P=W}.
-The dimensions of the weight spaces are conserved under this variation, giving Theorem \ref{P=H}.
+The dimensions of the weight spaces are conserved under this variation, proving Theorem \ref{P=H}.

 A similar argument also yields the multiplicativity of the perverse filtration on $H^*(M, \mathbb{Q})$.
 This is of independent interest and is included in Appendix \ref{app}.
+It is worth mentioning that multiplicativity turns out to be the only remaining step in proving the original $P = W$ conjecture following~\cite{dCMS}.